-- (1) Any person who delivers, recruits, transports, transfers, harbours, sells, exchanges, leases or receives another person within or across the borders of the Republic, by means of- - (a) a threat of harm; - (b) the threat or use of force or other forms of coercion; - (c) the abuse of vulnerability;
+(1) Any person who delivers, recruits, transports, transfers, harbours, sells, exchanges, leasesor receives another person within or across the borders of the Republic, by means ofaimed at. . .the person. . .for the purpose of any form or manner of exploitation, is guilty of the offence of trafficking in persons.'

+- (a) a threat of harm;

+- (b) the threat or use of force or other forms of coercion;

+- (c) the abuse of vulnerability;